-• using your TTCJ account to telnet to other machines for purposes not allowed on the Tennessee Technology College at Jacksboro network;
+• using your TCATJ account to telnet to other machines for purposes not allowed on the Tennessee College of Applied Technology - Jacksboro network;

 • any activity that violates a school rule or a local, state, or federal law.

 Users who have any questions or doubts about whether a specific activity is permissible should consult a teacher, administrator, or the Tennessee College of Applied Technology - Jacksboro network personnel.